Getting started

 H can be an Operator, or a function that takes a time and return an Operator.
 In case H is a function, a time also needs to be passed to rk4(H, O, dt, t)

 .
 O is an Observable or a density matrix to time evolve.
-If evolving an observable in the heisenberg picture, set heisenberg=true
+If evolving an observable in the Heisenberg picture, set heisenberg=true

 .